 America is experiencing a mental health crisis.

 Elevated suicide rates, increased reports of death from stimulants and news outlets spotlighting mass violence remind us that it’s not enough to just talk about the problems; we need to talk about the solutions.
-The National Council for Behavioral Health and Cohen Veterans Network (CVN) are partnering to shed light on what we can do to create greater access to mental health care.
+The National Council for Mental Wellbeing and Cohen Veterans Network (CVN) are partnering to shed light on what we can do to create greater access to mental health care.

 In the summer of 2018, CVN and the National Council partnered to produce America’s Mental Health 2018, a survey involving 5,000 American adults with a secondary analysis of state mental health resources that measured attitudes and access to mental health care in America.
 Now, we are using the report’s findings to encourage change that will remove common, identified barriers to care.

 The survey found that while 76% of Americans consider mental health as important as physical health, five key barriers often prevent people from getting the care that they so desperately need:

 - Cost – One in four Americans have had to choose between getting mental health treatment and paying for daily necessities.